stevenmeyersusf/Genetic-Algorithm-for-Causeway-Modification/README.md

 The hydrodynamic model of OTB was based on the Estuarine and Coastal Ocean Model (ECOM), itself a derivative of the Princeton Ocean Model.
 ECOM is FORTRAN-based, so the GA was largely written in FORTRAN to faciliate compatibility.
 A control file written in BASH was used to enable optimal usage of the multi-CPU workstation by the GA.
 Text files were also used to pass information to and between subroutines.

 Files in this repository are research-level, not professional.
 They have not been cleaned.
+NOTE: paths names in scripts are original and will need to be updated after download.

 2. Outline